mokeWe/openmeters/README.md

 ### features

 Checked features are implemented, unchecked features are planned.
+If you have ideas for more features, please feel free to open an issue/pull request!

 - [x] Per-application capture
 - [x] Per-device capture